mbachmann/smallinvoice-api-parent/README.md

 ### Integration Tests

-The integrations tests demonstrate on how to use the component with the smallinvoice api:
+The integration tests demonstrate on how to use the component with the smallinvoice api:

 - [AuthTest.java](smallinvoice-api-test/src/test/java/com/example/smallinvoice/springfeign/AuthTest.java)
 - [CatalogTest.java](smallinvoice-api-test/src/test/java/com/example/smallinvoice/springfeign/CatalogTest.java)